khaledannajar/githubBrowser/README.md

 ==============

 This iOS app is written is swift and does search for repositories, gets repo owner details and gets repo details.
+The app implements MVVM-C architecture.

 The app fetches the data from these Endpoints: